hsrob/ds-fe-test/README.md

 ## Instructions

 * Clone this repo
-* `npm install` to install libs, then `npm server.js` to run the webpack development server
+* `npm install` to install libs, then `node server.js` to run the webpack development server
 * Go to `localhost:3000` to use the application!

 ## Additional Lib Info